relliko/Deeps/README.md

 Shift clicking the background will allow you to reposition the window.

 ## New features
+- Pet damage included in player's damage contribution
 - Static colors for job bars
-- Damage from outside of party or alliance is now filtered out.
+- Damage from outside of party or alliance can now be filtered out
 - Overall hit rating displayed alongside damage done

-## Known issues
-- Sometimes clicking the GUI can cause client crashes, recommended to avoid doing it during important encounters.

-## TODO
+## Patch Notes
-- Add hit % to the report function
-- Need to assign colors to some newer jobs
+### v1.10
+- Pet damage now counts towards a player's total damage contribution.
+It should not affect the displayed overall hit rate
+- Added a setting to toggle static job colors, typing /dps jobcolors will bring back randomized coloring for jobs
-- Toggle to display damage from people outside of party/alliances
+- Added a setting to display data from non-party members, toggle by typing /dps partyonly

-- Include pet damage
+## TODO (No guarantees)
+- Config to exclude skillchain damage or display skillchains as their own category
+- Log saving to disk